HuidaeCho/grass-mingw-scripts/README.md

 # MinGW scripts for building portable GRASS GIS on MS Windows

-This repository contains MinGW scripts for building portable GRASS GIS on 64-bit MS Windows.
-These scripts do not support 32-bit systems and will compile [a personal portable daily build](https://idea.isnew.info/how-to-compile-grass-gis-on-ms-windows.html#latest-daily-build).
+This repository contains MinGW scripts for building portable GRASS GIS on 64-bit MS Windows (not tested on 32-bit systems).
+These scripts will compile [a personal portable daily build](https://idea.isnew.info/how-to-compile-grass-gis-on-ms-windows.html#latest-daily-build).
 Official daily builds from the GRASS GIS development team are available from [here](https://grass.osgeo.org/download/software/ms-windows/).

 Please refer to [How to compile GRASS GIS on MS Windows](https://idea.isnew.info/how-to-compile-grass-gis-on-ms-windows.html) to see why I created these scripts in the first place, but I found another use case: portability with no administrative rights.